Mufaroconel/Mufaroconel/README.md

 # 👨🏾‍💻 Mufaro Conel — CodeConel

 > *“I don’t follow blueprints.
-I build new systems.”*
+I build systems that should exist.”*

-I build.
-I think.
-I don’t follow trends — I create systems.

-Tech is my language: data, AI, software, robotics — all in my own style.
-Not chasing hype.
-Not coding for clout.
+I build what I believe in — original, intentional, and necessary.
+Not trying to impress.
+Just making what’s missing.

+Data.
+AI.
+Software.
+Robotics.
+It’s all part of a bigger plan — mine.

-**Building it for myself — otherwise it’s charity.**
+**If I’m not building it for myself, then it’s charity.**